 Location: Waterboro, Maine

-How it's using rescue robots: Howe & Howe is responsible for two of the most popular firefighting robots in the field today: the Thermite RS1-T3 and RS2-T2.
-Both are powered by 25-horsepower diesel engines, controlled remotely, run on industrial-grade tank treads and can climb slopes up to 70 degrees.
-Capable of blasting out up to 2500 gallons of water and foam per minute, the workhorses are specifically designed to tackle major industrial fires like oil refinery blazes, HAZMAT fires, and BLEVEs (boiling liquid expanding vapor explosions), among many other types.
+Howe & Howe is responsible for two of the most popular firefighting robots in the field: the Thermite RS1 and RS3.
+Both are powered by 24-horsepower diesel engines, controlled remotely, run on industrial-grade tank treads and can climb slopes up to 70 degrees.
+Capable of blasting out up to 2500 gallons of water and foam per minute, the robots are specifically designed to tackle major industrial fires like oil refinery blazes, HAZMAT fires, and BLEVEs (boiling liquid expanding vapor explosions), among many other types.

 Aerial Rescue Robots

 Drones are the Zelig of advanced flight tech, popping up in the middle of everything from cocktail serving to grocery delivery to geopolitical escalation.
 They’re also near the heart of most airborne search-and-rescue and disaster prevention efforts.